Skip to content

 Visual Studio Marketplace License Platform

-A premium, high-performance VS Code extension pack designed to bring the deep project navigation, dependency browsing, decompilation, and code review power of heavyweight IDEs (IntelliJ IDEA / Eclipse) directly into VS Code, with zero extra JVM process memory overhead and real-time codebase metrics analysis.
+A premium, high-performance VS Code extension pack designed to bring the deep project navigation, dependency browsing, OOP reference metrics, decompilation, and bytecode performance tuning power of heavyweight IDEs (IntelliJ IDEA / Eclipse) directly into VS Code, with zero extra JVM process memory overhead and real-time codebase metrics analysis.

 [!IMPORTANT]